MicrosoftDocs/PlayReady/Docs/Advanced/how-to-migrate.md

 #### Compiling and deploying an updated license handler will need to take into account the following:

-* The project will need to remove references to the old PlayReady libraries and reference the new one prior to recompiling.
+* The project will need to remove references to the old PlayReady libraries and reference the new ones prior to recompiling.

 * The newer Server SDKs require .NET 4.0 or greater.
 When upgrading the license service handler from an early version such as 1.52, the target framework will need to be updated in the project properties to that of 4.0 or greater.